LivelyDismay/magnum-opus/postinstall.md

 - It is recommended that you leave Vault 111 prior to reporting any issues to me.
 Please.
 - Sometimes the game can scale in odd ways.
 Please [read the FAQ](https://github.com/LivelyDismay/magnum-opus/blob/main/faq.md#when-i-start-magnum-opus-the-game-is-zoomed-in) to resolve this issue, and to help with any other frequently asked questions about the modlist.
 - Your Pipboy flashlight will not work between the time you pick it up and the time you press the button to open the vault door.
 It genuinely amazes me how many people report this to me.
 Just press the button, it's right there.
 - On rare occasions, True Damage won't load properly straight away.
-This will be apparently if your 10mm pistol does 1 damage, and the radroaches in Vault 111 take a dozen shots to kill.
+This will be apparent if your 10mm pistol does 1 damage, and the radroaches in Vault 111 take a dozen shots to kill.
 To fix this, simply save and load the game (you may need to exit the game fully).
 I'd recommend enabling the option to kill all Vault 111 radroaches, so you can check your damage in your Pipboy at the end of the vault.
 ![alt text](https://github.com/LivelyDismay/magnum-opus/blob/main/images/fo4faststartoptions.png)

 [[Top]](#table-of-contents)